DmitryRyumin/INTERSPEECH-2023-24-Papers/README.md

 ---

-[*Draft PDF version of the INTERSPEECH 2023 Conference Programme*](https://interspeech2023.org/wp-content/uploads/2023/07/INTERSPEECH_2023_Booklet_v2_13.07.pdf), which lists all accepted full papers together with their provisional mode of presentation and the time at which they will be presented.
+[*The PDF version of the INTERSPEECH 2023 Conference Programme*](https://drive.google.com/file/d/1xnYB2tQdhSNQwa3txhxFJ3OyUnLpuOCT/view), comprises a list of all accepted full papers, their presentation order, as well as the designated presentation times.

 ---